Silenthal/bn1/README.md

 Python 3 and devkitPro are required.

-To make, place the base ROM in the `base` directory and name it `base.gba`.
+To make, create a directory called `base`, place the ROM in the directory, and name it `base.gba`.

 Then, run `make depend` and then `make`.